 Healthy Zucchini Muffins are easy to make in one bowl and super delicious!
 They are light, fluffy and moist muffins loaded with flecks of zucchini!

-We love baking muffins with zucchini like these lemon zucchini muffins, carrot zucchini muffins and banana zucchini muffins.
+We love baking muffins with zucchini like these lemon zucchini muffins, chocolate zucchini muffins and banana zucchini muffins.

 Healthy zucchini muffins in paper liners stacked on top of each other, fresh zucchini.

-These healthy zucchini muffins are inspired by my whole grain healthy zucchini bread and healthy zucchini banana bread and taste amazing!
+These healthy zucchini muffins are inspired by my whole grain healthy zucchini bread and healthy zucchini banana bread.
+They taste amazing!

 • Fiber fueled: Swapping white flour for whole grains add fiber and keeps you full longer.

-• Lower in fat: Swapping some of the oil retains moisture but lowers oil consumption.
+• Lower in fat: Swapping some of the oil retains moisture but lowers the fat consumption.

 • Veggies: A full 2 cups of zucchini in 12 muffins means you are getting an extra serving of veggies!

-Zucchini, whole wheat flour, applesauce, maple syrup, oil, vanilla extract, eggs, cinnamon, baking staples, oil.
+Zucchini, whole wheat flour, applesauce, maple syrup, oil, vanilla extract, eggs, cinnamon, baking powder, baking soda, salt, oil.

-• Zucchini: You will need a full two cups of shredded zucchini, that has not been squeezed!
+• Zucchini: You will need 2 cups of shredded zucchini that has not been squeezed.

 • Maple syrup or honey: Both pack a sweet punch and each will result in a slightly different taste, use what you prefer.